 Kids tote a lot of stuff to school and use a lot more while they’re there.
 And they need places to stash it all!
 If your school or classroom doesn’t have built-in cubbies or lockers, you might be looking for other solutions.
+You may also want smaller cubbies to house art supplies or books.
 These DIY classroom cubbies provide options for handy teachers who love to build, busy teachers with no time to spare, and budgets of all sizes.
-You’re sure to find something here to fit your needs!
+We especially love that you will be able to personalize them with bright colors or even cute pictures of your little learners!
+You’re sure to find something here to fit your needs.

 1. Assemble a tub tower